devopsbroker/desktop-configurator/Focal/doc/README.md

 ![Image of Create /boot Partition Table](create-boot-partition.png)

-6. Create a /dropbox partition (**Optional**)
-   * If you are a Dropbox user, you will need to create a separate partition for your Dropbox folder
-   * From the infinite wisdom of Dropbox: "[**On Nov.
-7, 2018, we’re ending support for Dropbox syncing to drives with certain uncommon file systems.** The supported file systems are NTFS for Windows, HFS+ or APFS for Mac, and **Ext4 for Linux**](https://www.dropboxforum.com/t5/Syncing-and-uploads/Dropbox-client-warns-me-that-it-ll-stop-syncing-in-Nov-why/m-p/290065/highlight/true#M42255)"
-   * Create an unencrypted Ext4 partition mounted to the /dropbox folder sized appropriately for your specific needs

-7. Create the / partition
+6. Create the / partition
    * Use the rest of the disk for the root partition size with the XFS file system

 ![Image of Create Root Partition Table](create-root-partition.png)

-8. Write all changes to disk
+7. Write all changes to disk
    * Click on **Install Now** button and then select **Continue**

 ![Image of Write Changes to Disk](write-changes-to-disk.png)